LinkedIn Tips for Lawyers

 By Fraser Baker

 Unless you’ve been living under a rock for the last decade you’ve probably heard of Google AdWords and you might even have a good idea of how it works.
-Unfortunately, like all things in the digital marketing space, everyone has some idea on how to use these advertising channels.
-Google and Facebook have done such…
+It seems like everyone, especially lawyers, is running some kind of campaign on the platform.
+But, does AdWords work for lawyers?
+Unfortunately, like all things in the…